Mount Kembla: Inquiries

 The day following the explosion the coroner at Wollongong opened an inquiry into the cause of death of the first of the miners brought out.
 Over the period from 1 August to 12 September 1902 the inquest sat on 22 days hearing evidence from 28 witnesses and visiting the mine.
 The Jury returned a verdict that the Meurant brothers and William Nelson "came to their death … from carbon monoxide poisoning produced by an explosion of fire-damp ignited by the naked lights in use in the mine, and accelerated by a series of coal-dust explosions starting at a point in or about the number one main level back headings, and extending in a westerly direction to the small goaf, marked 11 perches [11 perch] on the mine plan."

 A royal commission concerning the disaster was appointed on 6 November 1902 and held hearings in March, April and May 1903.
 The commission came to a different verdict from the coroner's jury.
 In the first place they queried the meaning of "accelerated by a series of coal-dust explosions" pointing out that the coal-dust explosions were part of the initial blast and not a factor coming into play some time later.
 The commission then disagreed over the seat of the explosion, placing it at the junction of the 4th Right road and the No. 1 Haulage road, whereas the Coroner's jury had placed it at number one main level back headings.

 Once the commission had decided that the likely cause of the explosion was the expulsion of fire-damp from the 4th Right goaf they considered whether blame could or should be attached to any person or persons.
 Rule 10 of the mine required the inspection weekly of the state of waste workings.
 This was not being done.
 The inspections that were done looked at the state of the roof which was being allowed to fall.
 No testing for gas seems to have occurred, in part because the roof was highly unstable.
 The commission concluded that no normal testing would have revealed the gas accumulation in the roof of the goaf.

 Rather than holding any individual official of the Mount Kembla Company responsible, the Commission stated that only the substitution of safety lamps for flame lights could have saved the lives of the 96 victims.
 However, flame lights continued to be used well into the 1940s.

 Aftermath

 Some of the dead were buried in Mount Kembla's village cemetery, which also contains a 2.5 m-tall memorial to the disaster, listing the names of the miners and two rescuers who perished.
 The majority were buried in the more remote Windy Gully cemetery, 1.5 km south-west of the village, at which an annual memorial ceremony is observed during the Mt Kembla Mining Heritage Festival on the weekend after 31 July.
+In 2008, the Mount Kembla Memorial Pathway was built to commemorate the victims of the disaster.